-From the date of acquisition, Ellsin has contributed \$1,754 of revenue and \$147,685 to loss before income taxes of the Company.
-If the acquisition had taken place at the beginning of the year, revenue would have been \$1,913 and loss from operations for the Company would have been \$96,166.
+From the date of acquisition, Ellsin has contributed \$1,754 of revenue and \$147,685 to loss before income taxes of the Company during fiscal 2011.
+If the acquisition had taken place at the beginning of fiscal 2011, revenue would have been \$1,913 and loss from operations for the Company would have been \$96,166 during fiscal 2011.

-The business combination in effect also settled a pre-existing relationship between the Company and Ellsin whereby the Company had previously recognized a deferred revenue liability with a balance of \$598,160 at the acquisition date that was settled at in the acquisition.
+The business combination in effect also settled a pre-existing relationship between the Company and Ellsin whereby the Company had previously recognized a deferred revenue liability with a balance of \$598,160 at the acquisition date that was settled in the acquisition.